BestTimesToVisit.com Logo

 Cusco City Buses (Buses Urbanos)

 These are the ubiquitous local buses that crisscross Cusco.
-They're affordable and reach most areas, but can be crowded and less comfortable.
-They are a great way to experience daily life but might not be ideal for long distances or those with mobility issues.
+They're affordable and reach most areas, but can be crowded and less comfortable than other options.
+They are a great way to experience daily life in Cusco.

 Colectivos (Shared Taxis)

-Colectivos are shared taxis following set routes.
-They are slightly more comfortable and faster than city buses, especially for longer distances within Cusco or to nearby towns like San Blas.
-Negotiate the fare before getting in.
+Colectivos are shared taxis that follow specific routes.
+They're a faster and more comfortable alternative to city buses, especially for longer distances within the city or to nearby towns like San Blas.
+Negotiate the fare before you get in.

 Taxis

 Regular taxis are readily available throughout Cusco.
-They are convenient for point-to-point travel, especially at night or for longer distances.
-Use apps or reputable taxi stands to avoid scams.
+They are convenient for point-to-point travel, especially at night or when carrying luggage.
+Always agree on the fare before starting your journey.

 Walking

-Cusco is a walkable city, especially the historic center.
-Many of the main attractions are within easy walking distance of each other.
-This is the best way to soak in the atmosphere and discover hidden gems.
+Cusco's historic center is compact and easily walkable.
+Many of the main attractions are within a reasonable distance of each other.
+This is a great way to soak in the atmosphere and discover hidden gems.

 Cost:Free

-Tip:Book in advance, especially if you're arriving late at night or during peak season.
-Confirm the price and details before the trip begins.
+Tip:Book in advance, especially during peak season.
+Confirm the price and itinerary beforehand.
 Tip your driver appropriately.

 Similar Destinations